astarte-platform/astarte/doc/pages/administrator/010-system_requirements.md

 ## Resource Requirements

-Depending on the kind of setup, Astarte might require different resource configurations when it comes to nodes. `astartectl` takes care of this with the `profiles` features, which inspects the Cluster and provides a set of ready made configurations for the Cluster.
-Besides this, Astarte requires a minimum of 3 physical nodes in case one is planning on a redundant setup.
+Depending on the kind of setup, Astarte might require different resource configurations when it comes to nodes.
+In addition, if one is planning on a redundant setup, a minimum of 3 physical nodes is required.

+To spin up a testing instance you should allocate at least 4 vCPU and 8GB of memory just for Astarte.
+Please keep in mind that additional applications running within the cluster and the Kubernetes overhead itself must be accounted when sizing your Astarte cluster.